foxo-tech/foxo-integration-api/README.md

       }
   ],

-  // only use if the card needs to be sent to a team after created "sendToTeam": {
+  // only use if the card needs to be sent to one or multiple teams after created "sendToTeam": {
-    "team_uid":"b43e9c91-4b19-493b-9548-594266efacf0",
+    // send to one team only, not needed if `team_uids` is provided "team_uid":"b43e9c91-4b19-493b-9548-594266efacf0",
+    // send to multiple teams, not needed if `team_uid` is provided "team_uids": ["b43e9c91-4b19-493b-9548-594266efacf0", "f669a821-303b-4f8f-a32f-ac6ed75dd566"]
     "case_subject": "Subject for case"
     "case_message": "first message to be sent in the case thread" }